-In fiscal 2019, Konica Minolta went directly to the manufacturing sites of 40 suppliers in and outside Japan and conducted onsite assessments, working with suppliers to strengthen the chemical substances management system.
+In fiscal 2020, Konica Minolta went directly to the manufacturing sites of 30 suppliers in and outside Japan and conducted onsite assessments, working with suppliers to strengthen the chemical substances management system.
 In addition, the company started confirming activities in areas such as labor, health and safety, the environment, and ethics at its suppliers' manufacturing sites.

 In addition, Konica Minolta has established an educational system focused on laws and regulations as well as on-site management that it uses to train suppliers' internal assessors in an effort to support the independent management of chemical substances on the part of suppliers.
 Education on changing trends and Konica Minolta's initiatives was added to CSR procurement initiatives starting in fiscal 2018.
-In fiscal 2019, Konica Minolta held training sessions using e-learning, training more than 240 internal assessors from 128 companies, and conducted approximately 150 internal assessments.
+In fiscal 2020, Konica Minolta conducted approximately 150 internal assessments.